ourjapanlife/findadoc-web/CONTRIBUTING.md

 # Giving thanks to our volunteers 👏

-We use the [All Contributors Bot](https://allcontributors.org/) to celebrate various contributions to our project, from coding to design to research, translation, and more.!
+We use the [All Contributors Bot](https://allcontributors.org/) to celebrate various contributions to our project, from coding to design to research, translation, and more!
 This project would not be possible without many talented folks collaborating.
 Read more about [how to use the bot here](https://allcontributors.org/docs/en/bot/usage).